Wednesday, Dec. 9

 To aid in youth wellness and risk prevention, Sunrise of Philadelphia has applied the strengths-based approach of asset mapping to better support youth and build trust for a return to in-person programming.
 We will share this strategy for counterbalancing Adverse Childhood Experiences (ACEs) and the broader traumatic impact of COVID-19 by intentionally investing in protective factors as a way to build resilience among youth.

 Presented by Marina Fradera, Trauma and Curriculum Specialist, Sunrise of Philadelphia, Inc., Philadelphia, Pa.

 Performance is at its best when we feel safe.
 As educators committed to the whole child, we must draw on our own social and emotional skills to recognize and develop our learners’ abilities to successfully navigate daily life hassles, challenges and a sense of safety at school.
 In this session, explore how stress and anxiety affects the body, which in turn affects everyone in the learning environment.
 Participants will experience research-validated strategies and hear about lessons learned from a program designed to increase community-wide social and emotional development, belongingness and sense of self in order to improve our sense of safety and foster self-regulation.

 Presented by Anne Contreras, Director of Programs, and Michelle Kelsey Mitchell, Director of Partnerships, Pure Edge Foundation, Wilmington, N.C.

-Meet with exhibitors of your choice, virtually face-to-face.
+Meet with sponsors and exhibitors of your choice, virtually face-to-face.
 Each exhibitor will have their own virtual room and will be able to answer questions and explain more about their products and services.

 1:15 p.m. – 2:45 p.m. | Concurrent Sessions